spatie/laravel-resource-links/README.md

 }
 ```

 The HTTP verb for the action will be deduced from the route in Laravel.
-Should you have an action with two verbs then you can always specify the verb for a particular action
+Should you have an action with two verbs, then you can always specify the verb for a particular action

 ``` php
 class OtherResource extends JsonResource